 For beer, wine and spirits, there’s generally a ton to choose from.
 I always road test local beer and wine and, if I like it, see if I can buy it at home.
 I don’t drink many spirits, although have encountered a few amazing ones and Riga Black Balsams being one of these.
 I hadn’t heard of it before visiting Latvia, and wouldn’t drink it neat, as is customary, but it’s so good in a glass of fizz.

 Live Like A Local

-its very rare that I stay in a hotel, unless it’s on a road trip and for a single night.
+It’s very rare that I stay in a hotel unless it’s on a road trip and for a single night.
 I tend to use Airbnb or Waytostay exclusively while I travel.
-Renting a studio, or penthouse apartment gives you the chance to really see how local live.
+Renting a studio, or penthouse apartment gives you the chance to really see how locals live.
 You’ll get to explore your neighbourhood, work out the local transport and discover how the area functions.
 The size and style of your accommodation gives you a complete insight into the day to day living in your town or city.

 From a personal point of view, I adore waking up in a town house in Savannah and having to work out how to use the coffee machine.
 I love gong to the local markets in Barcelona and then trying to prepare massive prawns and pasta in a tiny kitchen; it’s part of the fun!

 Public Transport or Cars

 Calling Uber or hopping a taxi every time you leave the house sets you apart from the locals.
 Public transport can be crowded and difficult to comprehend, but it’s also the best experience.
 Probably don’t do use it late at night on your own or anything, but try it out.
 It can be an interesting, if not memorable, experience.